bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 If you are on Org owner, you can disable an Org member’s SAML SSO connection to the Org on Bitrise.

-There are three ways for Org owners to disable a member from the SAML SSO Org.
+There are three ways for Org owners to disable a member from the SAML SSO Org:

 * Remove the user from the SAML users group by clicking the red **x** symbol next to the name on the Groups tab.
 * Remove the user from the Org.
-* Remove the user from the IDP which means the user would not be able to log in with SAML SSO any more.
+* Remove the user from the SAML SSO provider which means the user would not be able to log in with SAML SSO any more.

 {% include banner.html banner_text="Let's configure SAML SSO to your Organization!" url="https://app.bitrise.io/users/sign_up?utm_source=devcenter&utm_medium=bottom_cta" button_text="Go to your Organization" %}